freddbomba/trasformatorio/README.md

 # trasformatorio
-A collection of material for a book or a "thing" about the art of transformations
+A collection of materials for a book (or a "thing") about the art of transformations open or semi open collaboration project